 Newer medical imaging technologies extend the clinical gaze.
 As mathematical code, bodies undergo extensive automated processing, becoming full of potential images, a stratigraphy of layers that can be restacked to create the body’s form and volume.
 These mathematical bodies are visualisations based on chains of algorithmic interpretation.
 Without gravity or shadows, the imaged body becomes a 3D space for navigation and calculation.
 This is explored in my text You are My Territory and I am Your Explorer.

 I trained myself to use professional radiology software, in an attempt to occupy a radiologic position, and make visible the computational gaze.
 Working with patient data, shared with me by UCLH using an ethically approved consent process, I explore the potential forms of the algorithmic body.
 Refusing the traditional clinical desire to go inside the body, I [mis-]use the software to render the body’s surface.
 This might be understood as an attempt to recover a sense of the patient’s identity.
 Ultimately this fails though, revealing more about the software itself than any individual body.
 The digital surface is a sampling of skin, fat, hair, tissue, blood, water and air.
 This new digital materiality is heavily artefactual, an amalgamated surface that has no correlate in the biological body.
 This is captured through a series of screengrabs which further flattens the dimensional body into a surface.

-The work was made as part of a three-year collaboration with Professor Steve Halligan, with the UCL Medical Imaging Centre, funded by the Wellcome Trust.
+The work was made as part of a four-year collaboration with Professor Steve Halligan, with the UCL Medical Imaging Centre, funded by the Wellcome Trust.
 It came out of a larger project funded by the Wellcome Trust, Digital Insides.
 The full project can be seen here www.digitalinsides.orgBack to gallery